MissClynn/MissClynn/README.md

 - 💞️ I’m looking to collaborate on anything to help with android security
 - 📫 How to reach me isnt there a message thing on here?
 - 😄 Pronouns: me
-- ⚡ Fun fact: I am crazy
+- ⚡ Fun fact: I am crazier

 <!---
 MissClynn/MissClynn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.